m0re4u/YM-DS/README.md

 Finally, in another separate file, write functionality to join the three datasets, and store the result in `big_data.csv`.
 This you can use in your training pipeline, which should now reach an accuracy of 97%.

 # Part 2
+Next up, we're going to incorporate Airflow into our pipeline.
+Airflow allows us to periodically run the pipeline.
+For this, you need to have the python package `apache-airflow` installed.
+Next, take a look at the [Airflow documentation](https://airflow.apache.org/docs/stable/tutorial.html).
+Based on this example, can you construct a DAG definition that runs our pipeline?

+## Tips:
+- Make sure the paths in your python files are absolute.
+- `cmd1.sh` contains some commands for initializing your Airflow environment.

 # Part 3 (extra)